Douvi/FragmentTransactionManager/README.md

 ```

-__3.__      This part is very important because you will init FragmentTransactionManager into (` protected void onResume() {}`)
+__3.__      This part is very important, you have to check, before to add any stack or fragment into your FragmentTransactionManager, if
-you need to check if FragmentTransactionManager is not restoring the state of your fragments
+FragmentTransactionManager need to be restored.
+For that check the code below.
+For info, you HAVE TO init FragmentTransactionManager into
+`onResume()`

 Simple Exemple